 The Verifier quantified GHG emissions reductions and yield increases compared to the baseline and, after uncertainty calculations, proposed awards.

-The project is expected to engage private sector rice value chain actors in testing and then scaling up the use of innovative rice farming technology packages that increase yields and reduce GHG emissions.
-Through this scaling up, smallholders will gravitate towards the technologies that are the most cost-effective to use, increasing yields and improving livelihoods.
-The project will lead to reduced GHG emissions, paving the way for wider uptake across Vietnam and potential monetization through carbon markets.
+The project is expected to engage private sector rice value chain actors to test and scale up the use of innovative rice farming technology packages that increase yields and reduce GHG emissions.
+Through this process, smallholder farmers will gravitate towards the most cost-effective technologies , increasing yields and improving livelihoods.
+The project will reduce GHG emissions, paving the way for wider uptake across Vietnam and potential monetization through carbon markets.

 # of Competitors